 There are even online programs that allow you to make a paperless shift schedule for your employees.
 These programs offer features like requests for time off, shift trades and even mass messaging to your entire staff.

-Going paperless will eventually help you save a little bit of money.
+Taking your food truck paperless will eventually help you save a little bit of money.
 While it may be a bit of a challenge at the beginning, but once you have carefully organized digital files for your food truck’s history, the rewards will be well worth the initial effort.